Hepatica americana

 Plant grows in the wild/spontaneouslyPlant is native to PA Synonyms: Anemone americana, Hepatica nobilis var. obtusa

-Perennial early spring wildflower, with lavender-purplish or white blooms that arise on hairy stems.
-Leaves have three rounded lobes, are covered with hairs, and stay green through the winter.
-Blunt-lobed hepatica may be confused with the sharp-lobed hepatica (Hepatica acutiloba).
-Unlike sharp-lobed hepatica, blunt-lobed hepatica has rounded lobes of leaves and is usually found on drier sites in more acidic soil.
+Roundleaf hepatica is an early spring wildflower with lavender-purplish or white blooms that are borne on hairy stems.
+Leaves have three rounded lobes and are covered with hairs.
+The leaves stay on the plant throughout the winter turning dull reddish brown.
+Roundleaf hepatica may be confused with the sharp-lobed hepatica (Hepatica acutiloba).
+Unlike sharp-lobed hepatica, roundleaf hepatica has rounded lobes of leaves and is usually found on drier sites in more acidic soil.
 The bracts also tend to be more rounded than those of the sharp-lobed hepatica, although this may not always be a reliable characteristic.

 Present throughout the state.